Responsive Images

 A web page is made up of text, CSS, JS, and fonts.
 A lot happens in the background once you hit enter, and a page is finally rendered on your screen.

 - First, the HTML is downloaded, and the browser starts parsing it.
-If it comes across an external style sheet, it starts downloading it in parallel and continue parsing HTML.
+If it comes across an external stylesheet, it starts downloading it in parallel and continues parsing HTML.

 - If it comes across an inline